 In 2021-22, Stone Ridge will operate at full capacity on campus without remote or hybrid learning.

-Accommodations for livestreaming/attendance will only be made for students required to quarantine by the Health Department or a medical professional.
-Students who are ill should not attend classes, either on campus or virtually, and instead should rest and focus on their health and recovery (see School sick protocol below).
+We continue to provide the livestreaming accommodation for students who require it when they need to isolate or quarantine for COVID-19 related reasons or in exceptional circumstances that are approved by the Division Offices.
+Students who are ill should not attend classes, either on campus or virtually, and instead should rest and focus on their health and recovery (see School Sick Protocol below).

 Guiding Factors for Campus Operations